Magnetic Field Detection Using a Two-Qubit System Under Noisy Heisenberg Interaction: Introduction

 Return probability (denoted as $P_{R}$) measures the fidelity or the overlap of the time evolved density matrix $\rho(t)$ with respect to the initial state $\psi(0)$,

-During this evolution, the system is also subjected to environmental noise, which gradually reduces its coherence—a process known as decoherence.
+During this evolution, the system is also subjected to environmental noise, which gradually reduces its coherence -- a process known as decoherence.
 By observing how the coherence ($C_{l_1}$) and return probability ($P_{R}$) behaves over time in the presence of a magnetic field, we can measure the magnetic field strength.
 In essence, the magnetic field influences how the noise affects the coherence and return probability dynamics of the spin system.
-By comparing dynamics with and without magnetic fields, we can develop a sensitive method for detecting magnetic fields, with the coherence and return probability dynamics of the spin system serving as the key indicator.
+By comparing dynamics with and without magnetic fields, we can develop a sensitive method for detecting magnetic fields, with the coherence and return probability dynamics of the spin system serving as key indicators.

 Another aim of this study is to identify a suitable quantum state that not only displays the effect of de-cohering noise during its time evolution but can also robustly detect the presence of an external magnetic field.
 Many quantum states exhibit signatures of a magnetic field during their dynamics, but we focus on finding one that remains sensitive to external magnetic field despite the influence of significant decoherence.
-To achieve this, we consider a realistic exchange interaction and noise model, and identified a maximally coherent state that, even in the presence of strong noise, can effectively detect a magnetic field through its time evolution dynamics.
+To achieve this, we consider a realistic exchange interaction and noise model, and identify a maximally coherent state that, even in the presence of strong noise, can effectively detect a magnetic field through its time evolution dynamics.